togwand/nixos/README.md

 An interactive shell command manager

 TODO:
+1. git diff to be git diff HEAD or git diff --staged
-1. Set the flake to be used to be a remote one instead of local
+2. Set the flake to be used to be a remote one instead of local
-2. Make the options be abortable/cancellable with ctrl+c without exiting the program
+3. Make the options be abortable/cancellable with ctrl+c without exiting the program
-3. Add function to swap between root and not root (with a restart of the program perhaps)
+4. Add function to swap between root and not root (with a restart of the program perhaps)
-4. Better git options and aggregate its commands into functions
+5. Better git options and aggregate its commands into functions

 #### nixos-installer
 An interactive NixOS installer